These mintues remain unofficial until approved by the council

 Pledge of Allegiance

-1. Rachel Ghekiere made a motion to accept the minutes from both the Public Hearing Meeting and the Regular Council Meeting, December 13, 2023 with corrections to line #2 & #11.
-Sonja Dahlen seconded the motion.
+2. Sonja Dahlen made a motion to accept the minutes of the Regular Council Meeting, February 14, 2024.
+Scott Decker seconded the motion.
 Motion to approve the minutes passed with all voting ayes.

-1. Claims were presented to the council for approval.
-The Claim for Energy Lab was added to the claims.
-Rachel Ghekiere asked about the Glass beads for the streets.
-The check for RPA will be held until the funds have been received.
-Scott Ross asked about the bill for the radiator, the radiator isn’t complete, so we have not received the claim yet.
-Sonja Dahlen made the motion to approve the claims submitted for payment.
-Ck # 20040-20064, electronic payments -99981 to -99983 & Payroll Advances Ck #19993-19995.
+3. Claims were presented to the council for approval.
+Rachel Ghekiere made the motion to approve the claims submitted for payment.
+Ck # 20120-20167, electronic payments -99979 & Payroll Advances Ck #20148-20149.
 Tina Neer seconded the motion.
 Motion to approve claims passed with all voting ayes.

-1. The council reviewed the adjustments and journal entries made in December.
-Tina Neer made the motion to approve the JV & Adjustments.
+1. The council reviewed the adjustments and journal entries made in February.
+Rachel Ghekiere made the motion to approve the JV & Adjustments.
 Sonja Dahlen seconded the motion.
 Motion passed with all voting ayes.

 1. Sheriff’s Office Report: was provided to the council.